-Sometimes when we hide hurts deep inside our heart they eat away at us and slowly we begin to die.
-I am still healing from his absence and there isn’t a day that goes by that I don’t remember him with profound joy or sadness.
-I don’t want his absence to eat away at my heart so I am going to share with you what happened to him and tell you a bit about who my dad was.
+Sometimes, when we hide deep hurt inside our hearts, it eats away at us, and slowly we begin to die.
+I am still healing from his absence, and there isn’t a day that goes by that I don’t remember him with profound joy or sadness.
+I don’t want his absence to eat away at my heart, so I will share with you what happened to him and tell you a bit about who my dad was.

-My beloved father went into the hospital with pain in his abdomen and he turned to me and said that he felt like his intestines were knotted.
-He was kind of right.
-That morning I was preparing to take my son to school and my father was hunched over on my couch and had no saliva in his mouth, he could hardly speak.
+My beloved father went into the hospital with pain in his abdomen, and he turned to me and said that he felt like his intestines were knotted.
+He was right.
+That morning I was preparing to take my son to school, and my father was hunched over on my couch and had no saliva in his mouth; he could hardly speak.
 So I rushed him to a nearby hospital.

 Examination by the ER doctor confirmed that he had a hernia and needed immediate surgery so they had us wait in a room for about 7 hours until they had availability to operate.
-My father was laying in a bed the entire time and I was calling into my office explaining what had happened and trying to work on some things remotely.
+My father was lying in a bed the entire time.
+Meanwhile, I was calling into my office explaining what had happened and trying to work on some things remotely.

 Let me say that my father never carried insurance in the US.
 He would always travel out of the country to do medical checkups and blood work while being seen by a Naturopath.
 He never seemed to trust the medical professionals here and often said that they lacked knowledge and that most of them discriminated against those who did not have insurance.
 We always thought he exaggerated until it happened to him.

 I was alone with my dad waiting for surgery when he turned to me and said: “Mijita, aqui estan mis documentos mas importantes, con los codigos de acceso para mis cuentas y mi correo personal.”

 In English, this translates to: “My daughter, here are my most important documents and all the codes and password to my accounts and emails.”